alecjacobson/perceptual-study/README.md

 ![example screenshot](screenshot.jpg)

-This is nothing more than the .php/.javascript/.css/.html files we used to create the two-/four-alternative forced choice perceptual study for out Transactions on Graphics paper [Ink-and-Ray: Bas-Relief Meshes for Adding Global Illumination Effects to Hand-Drawn Characters](http://dcgi.felk.cvut.cz/home/sykorad/ink-and-ray), [Sýkora et al.
+This is nothing more than the .php/.javascript/.css/.html files we used to create the two-/four-alternative forced choice perceptual study for our Transactions on Graphics paper [Ink-and-Ray: Bas-Relief Meshes for Adding Global Illumination Effects to Hand-Drawn Characters](http://dcgi.felk.cvut.cz/home/sykorad/ink-and-ray), [Sýkora et al.